rust-lang/mdBook/CONTRIBUTING.md

 #### Finding Issues with Clippy

-Clippy is a code analyser/linter detecting mistakes, and therfore helps to improve your code.
+Clippy is a code analyser/linter detecting mistakes, and therefore helps to improve your code.
 Like formatting your code with `rustfmt`, running clippy regularly and before your Pull Request will help us maintain awesome code.